SoftwareAG/c8y-docs/content/cockpit/using-widgets-bundle/selecting-assets-widgets.md

 ### To add an asset to a new or existing widget {#to-add-an-asset-to-a-new-or-existing-widget}

 On the **Configuration** tab of the widget editor, select the check boxes of the desired asset under **Asset selection**.
 Click **Save** to add the asset to the widget.
-You can select a single device or a whole group of devices, indicated by a folder icon.
+You can select a single device or a whole group of devices, indicated by a folder icon <i class="dlt-c8y-icon-folder"></i>.
 For details on selecting child devices, see [To select child devices within groups as asset](#to-select-child-devices-as-asset).

 If you want to edit an asset of a widget, open the widget editor and click **Clear**.
 This clears the previous asset collection.
 Select the new desired asset and click **Save**.